MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <!-- Device-MdmStore-DomainProfile-DisableInboundNotifications-Description-Begin -->
 <!-- Description-Source-DDF -->
 This value is an on/off switch.
 If this value is false, the firewall MAY display a notification to the user when an application is blocked from listening on a port.
 If this value is on, the firewall MUST NOT display such a notification.
-The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it is configured; otherwise, the local store value is used.
+The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it's configured; otherwise, the local store value is used.
 <!-- Device-MdmStore-DomainProfile-DisableInboundNotifications-Description-End -->

 <!-- Device-MdmStore-DomainProfile-DisableInboundNotifications-Editable-Begin -->